Welcome to the GIIN's Initiative for Institutional Impact Investment.

 The GIIN builds critical infrastructure and supports activities, education, and research that help accelerate the development of a coherent impact investing industry.
 Check out some of our resources below:

-IRIS is the catalog of generally-accepted performance metrics that leading impact investors use to measure social, environmental, and financial success, evaluate deals, and grow the credibility of the impact investing industry.
+IRIS is the catalog of generally-accepted performance metrics that the majority of impact investors use to measure social, environmental, and financial success.

-ImpactBase is the searchable, online database of impact investment funds and products designed for investors.
+ImpactBase is the GIIN's searchable, online database of impact investment funds and products designed for investors.

 GIIN Training Program

-The GIIN training program offers practical coursework to help fund managers build applied skills to successfully attract, deploy, and manage capital.
+The GIIN training program offers practical coursework to help investors build applied skills to successfully attract, deploy, and manage capital.